deleeuw/smacofManual/smacofBasics/smacofIntro.md

 loss function \@ref(eq:nstressdef) over all $n\times p$ configurations
 $X$ and all admissible disparities $\Delta$.

+## Non-metric MDS

 ## Normalization

 Equation \@ref(eq:nstressdef) is only one way to normalize raw stress.
 Some obvious alternatives are discussed in detail in
 @kruskal_carroll_69 and @deleeuw_U_75a.
 In the terminology of
 @deleeuw_U_75a there are *explicit* and *implicit* normalizations.